 I think it’s a really important text for growing user researchers, to help them identify where they fit in the game development process, what they should be testing and how to position their conclusions for maximum impact.

-Get future games design + playtest interviews direct to your inbox
+Get future games design + playtest interviews direct to your inbox in our monthly newsletter at the bottom of the page.

 A Playful Production Process: The challenges of making games, and avoiding crunch.